Illustration for What Makes Something Valuable?

 Introduction

-Have you ever wondered why a shiny Pokémon card can be worth a lot, while a plain rock is “just a rock”?
-In this article we’ll explore three big ideas that help decide a thing’s value: Scarcity, Usefulness, and Trust.
-You’ll learn new words, see everyday examples, and even try a mini‑experiment to see the ideas in action!
+Have you ever wondered why one trading card can be worth a lot, while a plain rock is “just a rock”?
+Three big ideas help decide value: scarcity, usefulness, and trust.

 1. Scarcity – When There Isn’t Enough